ppy/osu-wiki/wiki/Interface/en.md

 Click the **[osu!cookie](/wiki/Glossary#cookie)** to **start playing the selected beatmap**.

-## Ranking Screen
+## Results screen

-### Grade Screen

 ![](img/results-osu.jpg "Accuracy in osu!")

-This is the grade screen shown after you have successfully passed the beatmap.
+This is the results screen shown after you have successfully passed the beatmap.
 You can access your online results by scrolling down or pressing the obvious button.

-**Note:** The grade screen may change depending on the used skin.
+**Note:** The results screen may change depending on the used skin.

-Below are the grade screens of the other game modes.
+Below are the results screens of the other game modes.

 ![](img/results-taiko.jpg "Accuracy in osu!taiko")